damonswayn/damonswayn.github.io/_posts/2025-10-10-what-exactly-is-ai.md

 preamble: "A longform post about my understanding of how AI works and what the future of AI may be."
 ---

-# What Exactly is AI?

 AI is obviously the hot technology to write about.
 Billions of dollars of investment and numerous people extolling it’s virtues, talking about how it will change the world, render humans obsolete in many ways or just selling snake oil to get a slice of the money flying around right now.

 I’m not going to either shit on AI or tell you how great it is, too many people do that as it is right now, instead I’d rather talk about how AI technology works so that we can better understand why it does what it does and perhaps better understand what AI is currently capable of.

 <aside>
-📓

-*Throughout this article I tend to use AI and LLM interchangeably.
-Truthfully, they are not entirely interchangeable terms as LLM’s are only one type of AI, with other types like computer vision, reinforcement learning and symbolic systems do not use the transformer model and aren’t Large-Language Models.*
+<p>📓 Throughout this article I tend to use AI and LLM interchangeably.
+Truthfully, they are not entirely interchangeable terms as LLM’s are only one type of AI, with other types like computer vision, reinforcement learning and symbolic systems do not use the transformer model and aren’t Large-Language Models.</p>

-*The reason I use them interchangeably is because I am referring to the current offerings from major AI companies which are focused on developing LLM’s as their primary product offering and the overall discussion in this post is specific to LLM’s.*
+<p>The reason I use them interchangeably is because I am referring to the current offerings from major AI companies which are focused on developing LLM’s as their primary product offering and the overall discussion in this post is specific to LLM’s.*</p>
 </aside>

 ## Is ChatGPT going to rise up and destroy the world with terminators?
 Can Gemini feel?
 Does Grok dream?